How to Clean Quartz in an Effective, Gentle Way

 Simple, Safe and Effective Quartz Maintenance Tips

-We say ‘tips,’ but, really, quartz is easy to maintain if you have the right product.
-Here’s the secret ingredient: A multifunctional quartz cleaner and polish.
+Quartz is easy to maintain if you have the right product.
+Here’s the secret ingredient: A multifunctional quartz cleaner and polish like Granite Gold® Quartz Clean & Shine.
 With one cleverly designed product, you’ll be able to keep all of your quartz surfaces looking new.
-Outside of that one, simple quartz-care step, you’ll find that keeping your quartz looking good is more about what you don’t do.
+Otherwise, you’ll find that keeping your quartz looking good is more about what you don’t do.
 When cleaning your quartz, keep these factors in mind for the best possible result.

 Sharp metals and scouring pads will nick and dull your quartz surfaces.
 Refrain from using any tools that will cause physical damage to your stone — instead, buff gently using a soft cloth or safe-on-stone scrub sponge, and you’ll see better results.